 HOME will specifically provide funds to assist extremely low-income, very low-income, and low-income families (as listed in Table 6).
-HOME funds will be used in the following strategic goals: to assist with providing 30 households access to new or rehabilitated rental units, providing 12 households opportunities for homeownership, and assisting 10 households who are homeless or at-risk of homelessness with permanent housing.
+HOME funds will be used in the following strategic goals: to assist with providing 30 households access to new or rehabilitated rental units, providing 12 households opportunities for homeownership.
+For Plan Year 4, the State of Montana does not anticipate using HOME funds to address homelessness with permanent housing due to the availability of HOME-ARP funds and a new one-time only \$5 million state-appropriation for an Emergency Shelter Infrastructure Program.
+This state resource can support capital improvements for Emergency Shelters servicing homeless individuals or families.

 HTF will specifically provide funds to assist extremely low-income households (as listed in Table 6).
-HTF funds will assist with providing 55 households access to new or rehabilitated rental units and assisting 10 households who are homeless or at risk of homelessness with permanent housing.
+HTF funds will assist with providing 20 households access to new or rehabilitated rental units and assisting 10 households who are homeless or at risk of homelessness with permanent housing.